huynhtanhoa2012/AtCoder-Codeforces/0 - STL.md

 }
 if(s.find(42) != s.end()) {...}
 ```

->  it’s impossible to take the element in set **by index**
+* It’s impossible to take the element in set **by index**

-The only way to traverse the elements of set is to use iterators.
+* The only way to traverse the elements of set is to use iterators.

 ```c++
 set< int > S;